madeon/DiabeticRetinopathy_CNN/README.md

 This project was developed by Mathias Gundertofte (magun15).

 # What is diabetic retinopathy?

->"Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
+>"Diabetic Retinopathy is an eye disease caused by Diabetes.
+The World Health Organization estimates that 347 million people have diabetes worldwide, and around 40-45% of those have some stage of Diabetic Retinopathy.
+Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
 It is estimated to affect over 93 million people."

 ## The project idea